Official site/v1.10.11

 Use imux with less guesswork and track what changes release by release.

-The site now includes a practical product guide plus a changelog that records what shipped, when it shipped, and how to upgrade without losing context.
+The site now includes a practical product guide plus a changelog that records what shipped, what public copy changed, and how to upgrade without losing context.

 FAQ